Vindexus/HeresyWorld/charactercreation.md

 ## Choose a Class
 Look at the list of classes and choose one that interests you.
 Your Inquisitor's retinue doesn't need two of the same type of class, so if two people want the same class talk it over like adults and compromise.

+*I want to look for clues and interrogate people, so I'll pick Investigator.*

 ## Choose a Background
 Your background describes what your character was doing before being recruited by your Inquisitor.
 It might not have been where your skills brought you to the attention of the Inquisitor, but it is likely.
 Once per session you may reroll a roll if you can describe how your background would have prepared you for this situation, using the This I Know special move.